Research and Clinical Trials

 - You can choose an active role in advancing cardiovascular care through participation in clinical research trials.

-Cardiovascular Medicine Program research and clinical trials
+Cardiovascular Medicine Program research

 The Adult Congenital Heart Disease Program's current focus is in data collection and outcome measures for ACHD atrial septal defect repair, for use in clinical decision making and communication with families.